 Firstly, I propose that notation can be broadly understood as any visual prompt that guides a musical practice.
 Most believe that notation necessarily functions as a communication tool and mnemonic,1 an opinion I have come to share.
 It seems very difficult to prove otherwise, because every notation communicates something of the music to its interpreter; and any physical representation of music solidifies an aspect of a temporal form.

-A more useful approach to this discussion is the semiotic one which acknowledges that one signifier surely sparks numerous and varied interpretations across different audiences, cultures, and time periods (Eco)2.
-This recognises that specific notation will respectively serve multiple functions depending on the interpreter, because a reading is certainly influenced by the reader’s own set of cultural understandings.
+A more useful approach to this discussion is arguably the semiotic one which acknowledges that one signifier surely sparks numerous and varied interpretations across different audiences, cultures, and time periods (Eco)2.
+This recognises that specific notations will respectively serve multiple functions depending on the interpreter, because a reading is certainly influenced by the reader’s own set of cultural understandings.

 graphic notation